Brian Anderson Player Props: Brewers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.19 team ERA that ranks first across all MLB pitching staffs.
+- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.23).

-- Astros pitchers combine to give up 47 home runs (one per game), the seventh-fewest in baseball.
+- Astros pitchers combine to allow the eighth-fewest home runs in baseball (49 total, one per game).

-- The Astros will send France (1-0) to the mound to make his fourth start of the season.
-He is 1-0 with a 4.11 ERA and 10 strikeouts through 15 1/3 innings pitched.
+- Bielak (1-1 with a 2.89 ERA and 19 strikeouts in 18 2/3 innings pitched) gets the start for the Astros, his fourth of the season.

-- The righty's most recent appearance was on Thursday against the Chicago Cubs, when he threw 3 2/3 innings, surrendering six earned runs while allowing nine hits.
+- In his last time out on Saturday, the righty threw five innings against the Oakland Athletics, giving up one earned run while surrendering five hits.

-- The 28-year-old has an ERA of 4.11, with 5.9 strikeouts per nine innings, in three games this season.
-Opponents are hitting .250 against him.
+- In four games this season, the 27-year-old has put up an ERA of 2.89, with 9.2 strikeouts per nine innings.
+Opponents are batting .329 against him.

 © 2023 Data Skrive.
 All rights reserved.